KinnPorsche: Original soundtrack

-World tour
+Tour

 On 1 June 2022, Be On Cloud announced that there would be a KinnPorsche World Tour in collaboration with Live Nation Asia involving 16 of the series' cast members and the band Slot Machine.

 The world tour debut on 24 and 25 July at the Impact Arena in Bangkok saw two sold-out shows with more than 20,000 fans in attendance, and included exclusive appearances from cast members who did not sign up for the rest of the tour.
 The Asian leg of the tour took place between September and October of the same year in Singapore (The Star Theatre, 8 October), Seoul (KBS Arena, 16 October), Manila (SM Mall of Asia, 22 October), and Taipei (Taipei International Convention Centre, 30 October).
 A Vietnamese stop, originally scheduled for 28 October at the Phu Tho Indoor Stadium in Ho Chi Minh City, was postponed on 22 September and then announced for 11 February 2023 at Saigon Exhibition and Convention Center (SECC).
 It was once again canceled on 6 February due to threats against the actors.
-The tour will hold its final show in Bangkok on 25 February.
+The tour held its final show in Bangkok on 25 February.

 Throughout the tour, Be On Cloud uploaded Behind the Show videos to their YouTube channel, which documented the cast's experience of preparing for and putting on the show at each tour stop.